EmilFabel04/PROG7312_POE_PART2_COMPLETE/README.md

 7. Home → "View All Reports" lists tickets (ticket/category/description only).

 ### Part 2: Events & Announcements
-1. Home → click "Local Events & Announcements".
+1. Home → click "Local Events & Announcements"
-2. Browse upcoming events and active announcements on the main page.
+2. Look at upcoming events and announcements on the main page
 3. Use the search form to filter by:
    - Search term (title/description)
    - Category (Sports, Community, etc.)
    - Priority (High, Normal, Low for announcements)
    - Date range (From Date and To Date)
-4. Click "Search" to see filtered results.
+4. Click "Search" to see results
-5. Click on any event or announcement title to view full details.
+5. Click on any event or announcement title to see full details
-6. The "Recommended for You" section shows personalized suggestions based on your search history.
+6. The "Recommended for You" section shows suggestions based on what you searched before
-7. Your search preferences are remembered across browser sessions for better recommendations.
+7. Your search history is remembered across browser sessions

 ## Feature Walkthrough (with screenshots)
 Below are the key features, each paired with a screenshot placeholder you can replace.